-At any one time Concern has as many as 20 programs that are funded by the US government — and many more have already been successfully completed.
+Concern has as many as 20 programs that are funded by the US government — and many more have already been successfully completed.
 These projects take a variety of different forms.

 - Direct programming: This is where Concern operates a program itself, interacting with communities directly.